 Allows You To Capture Data QuicklyImagine being given the task to rewrite a whole book into a computer.
 We’re talking 200-300 pages of a novella, each one teeming with 250-300 words.
 That’s days, maybe weeks of work even for the most skilled data entry specialist.
 The typing speed and the accuracy they’d need will be immense.

-Moreover, the strain of wrists and fingers after all that would be immense.
+Moreover, the strain on wrists and fingers after all that would be immense.
 Now, let’s add OCR to the mix, and you’re talking about indexing 2-3 books in an hour.
-This technology’s immensely fast speed isn’t only essential to save human hours and the strain and trouble.
+This technology’s immensely fast speed isn’t only essential to save human hours and strain and trouble.

-More importantly, the weeks of time turned into a mere minutes make it even better.
+More importantly, the weeks of time turned into mere minutes made it even better.
 A skilled OCR user would take around 5-10 minutes max at indexing a book through the technology today.
 So, weeks have turned into minutes, allowing academies and workplaces to capture data quickly.

 Enables You To Store DataImagine a bookshelf with 100 or so books on it.
 We’re talking a 5x10 shelve, with many parchments, books, manuscripts, whatsoever.
 This physical space taken by books might look good in a living or study room of a mansion, but it means more rent and a lot more space taken for a business.